 An operating system works closely with the hardware system.
 The operating system acts as the interface between user and hardware.
 So in order to fully understand the Linux operating system, you need to understand the basics of the underlying hardware.
 At minimum a computer system consists of a CPU or microprocessor, the memory and a number of slots for the peripheral controllers.

 CPU calculates, performs logical operations and manages data flows by reading instructions from memory and then executing them.
-CPU operates on binary data where each digital represents a power of 2.
-Generally numbers are represented by hexadecimal where each digital represents a power of 16.
+CPU operates on binary data where each digit represents a power of 2.
+Generally numbers are represented by hexadecimal where each digit represents a power of 16.
 So 8 is written in binary as 0b1000 and in hex as 0x08.
 Similary 14 is written in binary as 0b1110 and in hex as 0x0E.

 The CPU execution is driven by the system clock(e.g. 100MHz) which generates regular clock pulses to the processor and at each clock pulse, the cpu does some work.
 For example an instruction can be to read the contents of memory at location A into register B. So CPU executes one or more instruction every clock pulse.
-Registers are the CPU's internal storage, used for storing data and performing operations on it and can be 32 bit/62 bit wide.
+Registers are the CPU's internal storage, used for storing data and performing operations on it and can be 32 bit/64 bit wide.

-Most CPUs have special purpose registers such as Program Counter which points to the next instruction to be executed, Stack pointer which helps in accessing, saving and restoring large amount of external read/write RAM for facilitating temporary storage of data, processor status to hold information like the current state of the processor(e.g. processor mode kernel mode and user mode).
+Most CPUs have special purpose registers such as Program Counter which points to the next instruction to be executed, Stack pointer which helps in accessing, saving and restoring large amount of external read/write RAM for facilitating temporary storage of data, processor status to hold information like the current state of the processor(e.g. kernel mode and user mode).

 Instructions have to be fetched from memory as they are executed.
 Read only memory(ROM) are used to store permanent data and RAM is used for temporary storage of data.
 System bus is divided into three logical functions, the address bus which specifies the memory locations (addresses) for the data transfers, the data bus((bidirectional and allows data to be read into the CPU and written from the CPU) which holds the data transfered and the control bus contains various lines used to route timing and control signals throughout the system.
 Peripherals are real devices, such as graphics cards or disks controlled by controller chips on the system board or on cards plugged into it.